Uwsernamed/HDM/README.md

 5. **Thank you message.**

 ## IMPORTANT!
-This program is not officially supported for any other operating systems aside from Windows AMD64; hopefully with enough wait(, I will do it or someone else will initiate a pull-request,) it will be done.
-The program is also highly beta-y, more progress is planned to happen.
+This program is currently only supported for Windows AMD64.
+Support for other operating systems may be added in the future.
+Please note that HDM is still in beta and more updates are planned.

 ## Why?
 The purpose of this app is to provide users with a convenient solution for generating an easy-to-read file that maps out the locations of folders and their corresponding purposes.
 With the ever-increasing complexity of file systems, it can be challenging to keep track of the various folders and their intended uses.
 By utilizing this app, users can effortlessly generate a human-readable file that serves as a visual representation of the folder hierarchy and their assigned purposes.
 This mapping file can be easily updated and edited by the user, ensuring that it remains up-to-date and reflective of the current state of their file system.
 This app aims to simplify folder organization, enhance productivity, and facilitate better collaboration among users.